 As part of our webinar series, Creating Compelling Customer Conversations, I spoke with Chris Barnes, NAB’s Head of Direct Channel Development, about the bank’s biometrics implementation journey.

-You can still watch the webinar on demand, but here are the key things we learned from talking to Chris about the challenges the bank faced, the results it’s seen since deploying biometrics, and the lessons learned along the way.
+Here are the key things we learned from talking to Chris about the challenges the bank faced, the results it’s seen since deploying biometrics, and the lessons learned along the way.

 The authentication challenge